 Finally, binge drinking and incessant alcohol use can lead to Alcohol Use Disorder.

 Alcoholism, more appropriately and clinically referred to as Alcohol Use Disorder, is defined by the Mayo Clinic as “a pattern of alcohol use” that affects someone’s life drastically due to the incessant need to drink, the inability to stop thinking about alcohol, not being able to control your drinking, arising problems from drinking, the need to consume more each time to achieve the desired effect, and the feeling/symptoms of withdrawal when not consuming alcohol.
 Where those who binge drink may not have an addiction, those with AUD may often engage in binge drinking, especially as their dependency on alcohol grows.

-AUD is a disorder that needs to be treated like any other chronic illness would.
-There are rehabilitation programs and centers that assist in treatment, recovery groups like Alcohol Anonymous (AA,) and remote alcohol monitoring systems like Soberlink.
-Though binge drinking is dangerous and poses many risks, AUD treatment and recovery must be handled with a different approach.
+AUD is a disorder that must be treated like any other chronic illness.
+There are rehabilitation programs and centers that assist in treatment, recovery groups like Alcohol Anonymous (AA,) and remote alcohol monitoring systems like Soberlink (we will discuss these in detail in the following section).
+Though binge drinking is dangerous and poses many risks, alcohol addiction treatment and recovery must be handled with a different approach.